plotts/median/README.md

 ## Current state
-- Currently being tested with integer types as they are all passed by value, and as Datum which is uintptr_t.
+- Currently being tested with integer types as they are all passed by value.
 - Has been tested with 50k rows for integer and bigint; 32k rows for smallint.  (more test data soon.)

 ## What's working:
-These SQL examples "work".   :)
+Given the data type restrictions, above, these SQL examples "work".   :)

 Vanilla:
 ```sql